 In the design of our program, our Members are working towards measuring their impacts in a credible way.
 Step 1 starts with measuring greenhouse gas emissions.
 Our Members learn about what is contributing to the climate crisis, how to interpret their consumption information and determine the course of action required.

-Through years of practice, we have developed Step 1 in a methodical way that allows our Members to take measurable action to reducing their emissions.
+Through years of practice, we have developed Step 1 in a methodical way that allows our Members to take measurable action to reduce their emissions.
 We start with setting a baseline to anchor our point of comparison for future years of measurement.
 We have done research based on international standards, global best practices and local approaches to determine science-based targets in intervals that contribute to our local, national and international net-zero targets.

 We are so proud to have Members who have taken action in 2020, ensuring their business is making significant progress in Step 1.
 In less than a year of its launch, we have nearly 50% of our members with complete inventories, over 30% with baselines set, and even members who have exceeded our science-based targets, announcing their move to carbon neutrality within the next 10 years!